JesperBorrePedersen/lateNDthal_demography/README.md

 - `1_data/map/` – All data used for creating Fig. 1
 - `1_data/pairwise_distance/` – All data used for checking the pairwise distance (Fig. 2B)
 - `1_data/road_analysis/` – All data used creating distribution maps.
 - `1_data/yaworsky_extended/` – All data used for running the same analysis as Yaworsky et al. 2024 with an extended dataset.
+These data were all downloaded using the PHP scripts provided in the markdown document accompanying the original paper by Yaworsky et al. (2024).
+They were retrieved using the same copy-paste method described in the paper, except for the ROCEEH Neanderthal Data, which were too large for this approach and were therefore downloaded using the *0.1.load_prep_save_neanderthal_data.R* script.
 - `1_data/yaworsky_et_al_2024/` – The orignial data from Yaworsky et al. 2024 for comparison.

 ---